 Remember, a negative response is not an end; it’s just a part of the process.
-By dealing with negative responses professionally, you’ll set yourself apart and build a reputation as someone who doesn’t shy away from challenges and approach the learning curve very constructively.
+By dealing with negative responses professionally, you’ll set yourself apart and build a reputation as someone who doesn’t shy away from challenges and approaches the learning curve very constructively.

 Managing a Large Network

 As your professional network grows, managing your connections can start to feel like a job in itself.
 It is necessary to ensure that your network remains advantageous, without becoming unmanageable and overwhelming.
 To do this, start by organizing your connections into categories so that you can easily remember who is who and reference them effortlessly when needed.
 Keep updating this list as your network expands.